top of page

 A Workshop for Parents

-Beginning Fall 2021, Wildflower School will once again begin offering our a 6-session parenting workshop based on the book How To Talk So Kids Will Listen, How To Listen So Kids Will Talk by Adele Faber and Elaine Mazlish.
+Beginning March 7, 2024, Wildflower School will once again begin offering our a 6-session parenting workshop based on the book How To Talk So Kids Will Listen, How To Listen So Kids Will Talk by Adele Faber and Elaine Mazlish.

-The cost of the workshop is $65 (this includes all 6 session and the required workbook).
+The cost of the workshop is $100 (this includes all 6 session and the required workbook).
 There is no other cost for the workshop.
-If the workshop book presents a financial challenge, Wildflower School will provide a full scholarship for your family's participation.
-Just make a note of it when you email or call to enroll in the workshop.

 What Do The Workshops Teach?